spack/spack.io/events.md

 ### [HPC Best Practices Webinar Series](https://www.exascaleproject.org/event/what-is-new-in-spack/)
 <small class="pull-right">15 July 2020 | Online</small>
 The IDEAS Productivity project, in partnership with the DOE Computing Facilities of the ALCF, OLCF, and NERSC and the DOE Exascale Computing Project, hosts a webinar series on Best Practices for HPC Software Developers.
 A webinar titled "What’s New in Spack?" will be presented by Todd Gamblin on Wednesday, July 15 at 1:00-2:00 pm ET.
-[Registration](https://www.eventbrite.com/e/whats-new-in-spack-tickets-108772748218) is free.
+[Slides](https://www.exascaleproject.org/wp-content/uploads/2020/03/ideas-whats-new-in-spack.pdf) and a [video](https://www.youtube.com/watch?v=yDRx51PyHYw) (1:26:33) from the session are available.

 ### [ISC High Performance](https://www.isc-hpc.com/)